-The HttpLogBrowser is a free Windows desktop application dedicated to read and analyze HTTP logs from IIS and Azure web sites.
+The HttpLogBrowser is a free Windows desktop application dedicated to read and analyze HTTP logs from IIS and Azure web sites and web access logs from Apache web servers.

 The tool is able to load IIS log files and display statistics on every values of fields allowing to easily filtering down the log entries.

 In the following screenshot you see in the left panel the field statistics.
-The sc-status (http status codes) and cs-method (http request types) fields are expanded.
+The Status (http status codes) and Method (http request types) fields are expanded.

 In the right panel you see the log entries.